Ahmed-Mohsen-7/YOLO-Comparative-Analysis/README.md

 | Label            | contains the ground truth bounding boxes and labels   |
 | Calibration      | contains transformations between LiDAR coordinates and camera coordinates   |

-As a preprocessing, all the 3d point clouds are converted into 2d bird eye view (BEV) images since YOLO model only deals with 2d images.
+As a preprocessing, all the 3D point clouds are converted into 2D bird eye view (BEV) images since YOLO model only deals with 2D images.

 ## Models
 We used three  different models in this project.
-YOLO Complex3 and YOLO complex4 are used with point cloud while YOLO v3 are used with 2d images.
-The system desing is shown in the following image.
+YOLO Complex3 and YOLO complex4 are used with point cloud, while YOLO v3 is used with 2D images.
+The system design is shown in the following image.

 ![overview](/img/System_flow.png)